 RS: When we talk about psychedelics, what’s amazing is that they are bringing many of these ideas back into mainstream thought.
 For example, the idea that mystical experiences have therapeutic value.
 It’s huge.

 AM: It’s crazy.
 10 years ago, you were unique if you tried ayahuasca.
-Today, you’re essentially part of the culture.
+Today, you’re part of a culture essentially.

 RS: It’s interesting where your tie-in comes in here about how you are using the propaganda to present and frame it.

 Aaron Moulton: This is interesting when it comes to psychedelics.
 As much as these are of the earth, of the plants, of the people, who owns transcendence?